pgpainless/pgpainless/docs/source/pgpainless-cli/usage.md

 Usage: pgpainless-cli [--stacktrace] [COMMAND]

 Options:
-      --stacktrace   Print Stacktrace
+      --stacktrace   Print stacktrace

 Commands:
-  help           Display usage information for the specified subcommand armor          Add ASCII Armor to standard input dearmor        Remove ASCII Armor from standard input decrypt        Decrypt a message from standard input inline-detach  Split signatures from a clearsigned message encrypt        Encrypt a message from standard input extract-cert   Extract a public key certificate from a secret key from
+  version              Display version information about the tool list-profiles        Emit a list of profiles supported by the identified
-                   standard input
+                         subcommand
-  generate-key   Generate a secret key sign           Create a detached signature on the data from standard input verify         Verify a detached signature over the data from standard input inline-sign    Create an inline-signed message from data on standard input inline-verify  Verify inline-signed data from standard input version        Display version information about the tool
+  generate-key         Generate a secret key change-key-password  Update the password of a key revoke-key           Generate revocation certificates extract-cert         Extract a public key certificate from a secret key sign                 Create a detached message signature verify               Verify a detached signature encrypt              Encrypt a message from standard input decrypt              Decrypt a message inline-detach        Split signatures from a clearsigned message inline-sign          Create an inline-signed message inline-verify        Verify an inline-signed message armor                Add ASCII Armor to standard input dearmor              Remove ASCII Armor from standard input help                 Display usage information for the specified subcommand

 Exit Codes:
    0   Successful program execution